gc-proto/experimental/chelsey/research/ccb.md

 title: "Canada Child Benefit"
 ---

-he Canada Child Benefit (CCB) contributes to reducing child poverty in Canada.
+The Canada Child Benefit (CCB) contributes to reducing child poverty in Canada.
 In early 2019, the Digital Transformation Office (DTO) partnered with the Canada Revenue Agency (CRA) to redesign the Canada Child Benefit pages on Canada.ca.
 The team’s goal was to reduce calls to the call centre for key questions.
 After the redesigned pages went live in 2020, the CRA call centre confirmed that call rates had indeed dropped.

 To meet the needs of parents on mobile phones, the team co-designed a new pattern we called subway navigation.
 The existing design was broken into steps, but wasn’t effective on phone screens.
 The new design’s visual representation of the links resembles the stops on a subway map.